 Can I get hearing aids through Medicare?

-Medicare doesn’t provide coverage for hearing aids, batteries, or hearing exams.
+Medicare doesn’t cover hearing aids, batteries, or hearing exams.
 You can receive hearing benefits through many Medicare Advantage plans.

 Medicare Part C plans can provide coverage for hearing exams and an annual allowance to purchase hearing aids.
-You can even use the Medicare Advantage plan’s over-the-counter benefits can be used to buy batteries for your hearing aids.
+You can even use the Medicare Advantage plan’s over-the-counter benefits to buy batteries for your hearing aids.

 Getting Coverage for Items and Services Not Covered by Medicare

 Indeed, Medicare doesn’t include everything.
 However, you can find coverage for many excluded items through a Medicare Advantage plan.
-We can help review the programs available in your area, check your medications and doctors to ensure the programs fit your needs and help with enrollment.
-For help, simply fill out our online request form or give us a call.
+We can help review the programs available in your area, check your medications and doctors to ensure the programs fit your needs, and help with enrollment.
+For help, simply fill out our online request form or call us.